-If you have that long dangling cord on your carseat, please roll it up and fasten it out of the way with a rubberband or hair tie or office clip.
+If you have that long dangling cord on your carseat, please roll it up and fasten it out of the way with a rubber band, hair tie or binder clip.
 DON’T risk the possibility of it slipping out of your car door, sliding down onto the road, and potentially getting tangled up in moving vehicle parts.

 I am very thankful this taught me a lesson without being a tragedy.
 Please pass this information on to other parents who may not be aware of this extra, important aspect of carseat safety.